Codesai/website/_i18n/es/_posts/2024-03-07-using-smells-to-go-oo.md

 the `selectDrink` was called.
 Moreover, the value of the `selectedDrink` field is used to control the flow of the processing of an `Order` because an `Order` can’t be placed until a drink has been selected (if the user tried to make a drink before selecting it, the user was notified that it was not possible and a drink should be selected first).
-Besides not all drinks can be extra hot.
+Besides, not all drinks can be extra hot.
 There was no clear way to remove this Temporary Field.

 A Temporary Field code smell is usually telling us that there might be a missing abstraction, but knowing which one is not so easy.
 In this case, there were two separate stages in the processing, one before selecting a drink and another